 All students are expected to engage in all academic pursuits in a manner that is above reproach.
 Students are expected to maintain complete honesty and integrity in the academic exercises both in and out of the classroom.
 Any student found guilty of dishonesty in any phase of academic work will be subjected to disciplinary action.
-The University and its official representatives may initiate disciplinary proceedings against a student accused of any form of academic dishonesty including, but not limited to, cheating on an examination or other academic work which is to be submitted as part of the course requirements, plagiarism, collusion, and the abuse of resource materials.
+The University and its official representatives may initiate disciplinary proceedings against a student accused of any form of academic dishonesty including, but not limited to, cheating on an examination or other academic workwhich is to be submitted as part of the course requirements, plagiarism, collusion, and the abuse of resource materials.

 Students who are guilty of any of the above offences will be given a failing grade for the course.
 Classroom Rules of Conduct:

-Students who, by being habitually tardy (refer also to attendance policy), sleeping in class, or engaging in any form of behavior that is disruptive/belligerent and detrimental to maintaining a classroom environment conducive to learning will be penalized with a letter grade demotion, and may be asked to leave the classroom for the rest of the semester.
+Students who, by being habitually tardy (refer also to attendance policy), sleeping in class, or engaging in any form of behavior that is disruptive/belligerent and detrimental to maintaining a class sroom environment conducive to learning will be penalized with a letter grade demotion, and may be asked to leave the classroomfor the rest of the semester.

-All cellular phones must be out of view during class time.
+All cellular phones are to be s witched off during class time.
 At no time will it be acceptable for a student to answer or make a phone call, or to be text messaging during class-time or a test.
-All forms of phone usage are strictly prohibited during a test.
+All forms of phone usage are strictly prohibited when class is in session.
 If a student has an emergency family situation that makes it crucial to be able to receive an incoming call during class, please notify me prior to the beginning of class.

 The use of laptop/notebook computers, or tablets is solely and strictly restricted to note-taking and activities directly related to class material.
-Students who are surfing the internet for non-class-related activities will be asked to leave the class.
+Students who are casually surfing the internet for non-class-related activities will be asked to leave the class.
 Repeated abuse of online access during class-time will result in the suspension of student computer privilege during class.
+Please respect the learning environment of your classmates and instructor.